 After the window or door opening is placed in the panel as computer specified, the panel is secured squarely and clamped into the IBS layout table.
 Then it is precision nailed together with the attached nailing dollies on each side of the layout table.

-Our IBS tables are reset and calibrated weekly to ensure that precision is maintained.
-This is how we make sure every component that comes out of our facility is perfectly square -- within 1/16th of an inch of the specified measurement.
+IBS tables are reset and calibrated weekly to ensure that precision is maintained.
+This guarantees every component is perfectly square -- within 1/16th of an inch of the specified measurement.

 Step 4: Sheathing Table